Sakvithi Ranasinghe: Sentence

 While trial for fraud is being carried out, on 30 January 2013 Ranasinghe pleaded guilty to bigamy.
 According to the case filed by the Sri Lanka Attorney General, Ranasinghe had married his first wife Subashini de Silva on 9 March 1998.
 At the same time he had married for the second time, Anuruddhika Kumari, and had two children by her.
 He was sentenced for two years rigorous imprisonment by the Colombo High Court.

-In September of 2022, Sakvithi Ranasinghe, who pleaded guilty to financial fraud, was sentenced to 22 years rigorous imprisonment suspended for 5 years by the Colombo High Court.
+In September 2022, Sakvithi Ranasinghe, who pleaded guilty to financial fraud, was sentenced to 22 years rigorous imprisonment suspended for 5 years by the Colombo High Court.
 The accused who pleaded guilty to 11 charges was sentenced two years for each charge.
 The Magistrate also imposed a fine of Rs.
 275,000 on the accused.
 Meanwhile, the wife of Sakvithi Ranasinghe, who pleaded guilty to one charge was also sentenced to two years imprisonment suspended for five years and subjected to a fine of Rs.
 25,000.